Guided bus: Modern examples

 The first modern guided busway system was opened in 1980 in Essen, Germany.
 This was initially a demonstration track, but it was periodically expanded and is still in operation as of 2019.

 The first guided busway in the United Kingdom was in Birmingham, the Tracline 65, 1968 ft long, experimentally in 1984.
 It closed in 1987.

 Based on the experience in Essen, in 1986 the Government of South Australia opened the O-Bahn Busway in Adelaide.
-This is a 12-kilometre guided busway with 2 interchanges along the route.
-(Klemzig Interchange & Paradise Interchange) before ending at Tee Tree Plaza Interchange.
+This is a 12 km guided busway with two interchanges along the route, Klemzig Interchange and Paradise Interchange, before ending at Tea Tree Plaza Interchange.

-In Mannheim, Germany, from May 1992 to September 2005 a guided busway shared the tram alignment for a few hundred metres, which allowed buses to avoid a congested stretch of road where there was no space for an extra traffic lane.
+In Mannheim, Germany, from May 1992 to September 2005, a guided busway shared the tram alignment for a few hundred metres, which allowed buses to avoid a congested stretch of road where there was no space for an extra traffic lane.
 It was discontinued, as the majority of buses fitted with guide wheels were withdrawn for age reasons.
 There are no plans to convert newer buses.

 The Nagoya Guideway Bus opened in March 2001 and is the only guided bus line in Japan.

-The Cambridgeshire Guided Busway between Cambridge and St Ives, at 25 km, is the world's longest guided busway.
-It opened on 7 August 2011.
+The Cambridgeshire Guided Busway between Cambridge and St Ives in England, at 25 km, is the world's longest guided busway.
+It was opened on 7 August 2011.

-Between 2004 and 2008, a 1.5 km section of guided busway was in operation between Stenhouse and Broomhouse in the west of Edinburgh.
+Between 2004 and 2008, a 1.5 km section of guided busway was in operation between Stenhouse and Broomhouse in the west of Edinburgh, Scotland.
 The route was later converted for use by Edinburgh trams.

 Rubber-tyred trams and translohr

 Rubber-tyred trams

 Guided buses are to be distinguished from rubber-tyred systems that cannot run other than along a dedicated trackway, or under fixed overhead power lines.

-Tram-like guided busway (rubber-tyred tram) systems include:
+Tram-like guided busway (rubber-tyred tram) systems, using Bombardier Guided Light Transit technology include: